 For fall there isn’t one eyeshadow that is trending – it’s all of them.
 Fun, wild, visually striking and overflowing with youthful energy.
 While some looks were whimsical and fantastical, we bring you the most wearable looks and encourage you to loose your makeup routine and play.

-Our top picks are yellow and cobalt from Byblos, fuchsia liner and pastel shadow pairing which was worn by the Oscare de la Renta models and two-toned liner as seen at Marco di Vincenzo.
+Our top picks are yellow and cobalt from Byblos, fuchsia liner and pastel shadow pairing which was worn by the Oscar de la Renta models and two-toned liner as seen at Marco di Vincenzo.

 image source: Imaxtree